APFF Islamabad Edition 2017

 - Submission of entries is regulated through international ﬁlm gateways (Film Freeway and Festhome) and adjudged through three-tier process of selection involving regional selectors and jury from APFF-core countries.

-- The ﬁnalists of APFF-Pakistan Edition would be decorated with National Awards from the Government of Pakistan.
+- The ﬁnalists of APFF-Islamabad Edition would be decorated with National Awards from the Government of Pakistan.

 - The ﬁnalist ﬁlms would be screened as a part of learning curriculum/case studies at the media and communication departments of universities as well as at the press clubs across Asia.